kohanyirobert/dotnet-authn/README.md

 ![](https://lh3.googleusercontent.com/7hGtiMr3dPOj_miRFHEv0muF6hI5Dr5igb0KhWrmcUw8dVnsvMq4lekl9p3biM40NozVX6sJ2HFW_-ql3RSjc8KZ6v_NaADIJyD_LG0kvZZdehlZ4mUfajj_z5eLJ0eqn4o_9NzNFDWJTZc33-MDhA)

-- Even though there’s no _real_ login as the credentials need to be present on the client side Identity still could be used for validating login credentials and registration
+- Even though there's no _real_ login as the credentials need to be present on the client side Identity still could be used for validating login credentials and registration

-- Identity’s default UI is tuned towards _form_-based login, which basic authentication is not suited for
+- Identity's default UI is tuned towards _form_-based login, which basic authentication is not suited for

     - [The default UI and endpoints for Identity are broken out from userland code since .NET Core 2.1 onwards](https://stackoverflow.com/questions/50802781/where-are-the-login-and-register-pages-in-an-aspnet-core-scaffolded-app)
     - To modify the defaults one could [leverage scaffolding](https://blog.jetbrains.com/dotnet/2021/03/18/scaffolding-for-asp-net-core-projects-comes-to-rider-2021-1/) and _bring_ all that code to a project (selectively)
     - To see how defaults work one could [take a look at the source code as well](https://github.com/dotnet/aspnetcore/tree/main/src/Identity/UI/src/Areas/Identity)

-- As we don’t want to use cookie-based authentication we don’t need _AddDefaultIdentity_
+- As we don't want to use cookie-based authentication we don't need _AddDefaultIdentity_

-    - On a side-note, there is [_AddDefaultIdentity, AddIdentity_ and _AddIdentityCore_](https://stackoverflow.com/questions/55361533/addidentity-vs-addidentitycore), here we’ll need the latter with some extras
+    - On a side-note, there is [_AddDefaultIdentity, AddIdentity_ and _AddIdentityCore_](https://stackoverflow.com/questions/55361533/addidentity-vs-addidentitycore), here we'll need the latter with some extras

-- When using _“Individual authentication”_ the _MapRazorPages_ call is added to _Program.cs_, we don’t need that
+- When using _"Individual authentication"_ the _MapRazorPages_ call is added to _Program.cs_, we don't need that

 - When using _AddIdentityCore_ no _SignInManager_ is configured by default

 - Also need to add _AddRoles_ to be able fiddle with roles

-- By default “strong” passwords are used, this is turned off in the options to _AddIdentityCore_
+- By default "strong" passwords are used, this is turned off in the options to _AddIdentityCore_

 - _AddAuthentication needs to be configured as with WebApplication1, **the main difference is in how BasicAuthenticationHandler uses SignInManager to use the underlying database**_